Acetonen/Interkamen_career/README.md

-# Interkamen Career Program
+# Interkamen Program

-One Paragraph of project description goes here
+This is corporative program to maintain Career statistic.

 ## Getting Started